Religion in the Outer Hebrides: Current status

-The 2011 Scottish Census found that unlike those in the Northern islands, the people of the southern islands were overwhelmingly Catholic.
+The 2011 Scottish Census found that unlike those in the Northern islands, the people of the southern islands were predominantly Catholic.
 South Uist, the second most populated of the Outer Hebrides, was 90% Catholic, while Barra was 81.5% Catholic.
-The small islands of Eriskay (94%) and Vatersay (90%) were also heavily Catholic, while Benbecula, further north, was evenly divided between Catholics (55%) and Protestants (45%).

-Thus the southernmost of the Outer Hebrides are the most Catholic parts of all of Scotland.
+The small islands of Eriskay (94%) and Vatersay (90%) were also heavily Catholic, while Benbecula, further north, was more evenly divided between Catholics (55%) and Protestants (45%), making the southernmost of the Outer Hebrides are the most Catholic parts of all of Scotland.
 The two most Catholic civil parishes in the entire country are in the Outer Hebrides:

 History

 From the earliest period to the Reformation

 Little is known of the history of Catholicism in the Outer Hebrides prior to the 11th century.
-One thing which can be said with confidence, however, is that Christianity came to the region via the Irish.
+Christianity came to the region via the Irish.
 The Church had been established in Ireland no later than 400.
 Irish chieftains established the Kingdom of Dál Riata in what is today Argyll and the Inner Hebrides around the year 500.
-Moreover, tradition tells us that the Irish monk St. Columba established an abbey on the small island of Iona off the coast of Mull in 563.
+Moreover, according to tradition the Irish monk St. Columba established an abbey on the small island of Iona off the coast of Mull in 563.
 These are the foundations of the spread of Catholicism to the Western Isles.

 Supposedly St. Barr (or St. Finbarr), Bishop of Cork, visited the island of Barra and gave it his name in the late 500s.
 The ruins of a 12th-century church, Kilbar Church (Cille Bharra), can be seen today in the village of Eoligarry on Barra.
 There is speculation that this church was built atop an older chapel dating back to the seventh century.
 Numerous monasteries and churches were established throughout the Hebrides in this period under the leadership of Iona.
 Seven existed in the Western Isles, including three in Lewis, one on Bernera, one at Kilcholmkill on North Uist, one at Kilcholambkille on Benbecula, and one at Howmore on South Uist.

 Norsemen began raiding the Hebrides in the 790s, with the most famous being the sacking of Iona Abbey and the murder of 68 monks there in 806.
-Due to repeated attacks, the great abbey was abandoned by 825 and all the Hebrides gradually fell under the control of pagan Vikings.
+Due to repeated attacks, the abbey was abandoned by 825 and all the Hebrides gradually fell under the control of pagan Vikings.
 For roughly two centuries Celtic Christians were forced to live under pagan rule.
 It seems that the Church throughout the Hebrides turned again to Ireland as Viking control had cut the region off from the rest of Scotland.
-The Norse converted, at least nominally, to Christianity in the eleventh century and the southernmost of the Western Isles were placed under the newly created Diocese of Sodor and Man (later simply the Diocese of the Isles).
+The Norse converted, at least nominally, to Christianity in the eleventh century and the southernmost of the Western Isles were placed under the newly created Diocese of Sodor and Man (later the Diocese of the Isles).